Sitting with a cup in me hand,rattling my pennies. The wind cuts through my salvation army coat – I feel bare.

 ” What prompted this stream of consciousness is obviously the content.
 One of the themes of the play is centred around Homeless people.
 I saw a man – I presume was homeless the other day begging for my some money and he was texting with his phone.
 My first reaction was rather judgemental -so I started asking myself questions and this is the result.
 The register/style of speaking and writing I use is inspired by how some people in Yorkshire speak. “

-Posted on 2018-01-07, in POETRY-FREESTYLE/IN YER FACE/EXPERIMENTAL and tagged Culture & identity, Emotions, Homelessness, Human rights, humanity, In Yer Face poetry, My thoughts on....., Poetry updates, poverty, society, THIS IS LIFE, values.
+Posted on 2018-01-07, in poetry and tagged Culture & identity, Emotions, Homelessness, Human rights, humanity, In Yer Face poetry, My thoughts on....., MY WORLD, poverty, POWER POETS, society, values.
 Bookmark the permalink.
 64 Comments.